Replace Text in PDF Programmatically with Formatting

 Does GroupDocs.Watermark offer technical support?

-Is GroupDocs.Watermark suitable for commercial use?
+Is GroupDocs.Watermark suitable for commercial applications?